Amos47/2400/GLOSSARY.md

 Can be touched, sensed or measured.

+## tautological

+Using circular logic as in defining black as not white and white as not black.
+NOt helpful at all.

 ## TPS

 Transaction Processing System.
 Low-level data (such as sales transactions, accounts receivable and payable, etc.) is processed and stored in the TPS.